stellar/stellar-rpc-blaster/PLAN.md

 ## 7. Benchmark Workload Details

-### 7.1 Account partitioning
+### 7.1 Account pool sizing and lease management

 This is essential.
-Recreate the math layer and test it.
+Recreate both the sizing math and the runtime account-coordination model, and test them.

 - derive required Soroban source-account counts from requested rate and duration
 - derive required classic simple-payment source-account counts from requested classic rate and duration
 - validate total accounts against the combined requirement when both streams are enabled
 - preserve the idea that setup validates against the all-mode superset and bench validates against the chosen mode plus optional classic stream
+- use a shared source-account lease manager at runtime rather than static per-workload partitions
+- preserve capability-aware leasing so workloads that need trustlined-capable sources can require them while other workloads can draw from the broader pool
+- preserve explicit lease release semantics for retryable, consumed, and ambiguous outcomes so local sequence state is not blindly rewound
+- preserve background recovery of ambiguous or poisoned accounts by reloading on-chain sequence state before reuse

 ### 7.2 Transaction submission and polling

-- submit Soroban traffic through RPC
+- submit benchmark traffic through RPC using `sendTransaction`
+- wrap benchmark submissions in fee-bump envelopes paid by the fee payer
 - keep submission and result-polling concerns separate
 - capture both client-side submission outcomes and eventual on-chain outcomes
 - retain breakdowns for retryable RPC errors versus transaction-level failures
+- retain distinct visibility into ambiguous submission outcomes versus confirmed retryable or terminal failures
+- surface result-code, op-result, and diagnostic summaries at both submit time and final on-chain outcome time

 ### 7.3 Soroswap mode behavior